-Plea ase use the list below to determine the items that every applicant must bring to the immigrant visa interview: A copy of your NVC interview letter (does not apply to Diversity Visa, fiancé(e), adoptive, or asylee/refugee applicants).
-Unexpired passport valid for six (6) months beyond your intended date of entry to the United States and a photocopy of the biographic page (where your name and photo are located).
+Ple ase use the list below to determine the items that every applicant must bring to the immigrant visa interview: A copy of your NVC interview letter (does not apply to Diversity Visa, fiancé(e), adoptive, or asylee/refugee applicants).
+Unexpired passport valid for six months beyond your intended date of entry to the United States and a photocopy of the biographic page (where your name and photo are located).
 Two (2) color passport-size photographs of each person applying for a visa (5 cm x 5 cm, or 2 inch x 2 inch).
-Please review our online photo requirements.
-Confirmation page from the Form DS-260 Application for an Immigrant Visa you submitted online at ceac.state.gov/iv or the form DS-160 Application for an Immigrant Visa submitted for fiancé(e) visa applicants.
+Please review our online photo requirements .
+Confirmation page from the Form DS-260 Application for an Immigrant Visa you submitted online at ceac.state.gov/iv .
 Your original birth certificate, English translation, and a photocopy.
-Medical examination results in a sealed envelope (if the physician gives you these results). Арр plicants who fall into any category listed in italics below should bring these additional documents: For family-based visa applications: The appropriate Form I-864 Affidavit of Support for each financial sponsor along with a photocopy of the sponsor's IRS transcript or most recent U.S. federal income tax return, and any relevant W-2s.
+Medical examination results in a sealed envelope (if the physician gives you these results).
+Original or certified copies of birth certificates for all children of the principal applicant (even if he or she is not accompanying).
+Ap olicants who fall into any category listed in italics below should bring these additional documents: For all family-based visa applications: The appropriate Form I-864 Affidavit of Support for each financial sponsor along with a photocopy of the sponsor's IRS transcript or most recent U.S. federal income tax return, and any relevant W-2s.
 Proof of your U.S. petitioner's status and domicile in the United States (photocopy of a U.S. passport, naturalization certificate, or lawful permanent resident card).
 Evidence of the relationship between the petitioner and visa applicant (such as photographs, letters, or emails).
 If you are married: Your original marriage certificate, English translation, and a photocopy.
 If you were previously married: Your original divorce or spouse's death certificate, English translation, and a photocopy.
-If you are older than 16 years of age: The original police certificate from your country of current residence and any country where you lived for more than 12 months.
-If these three items are all true, you must bring a more recent police certificate to the interview: You are older than 16 years; You previously obtained a police certificate and submitted it to NVC more than one year ago; and You still live in the country that issued the police certificate.
-If you are fiancé (e) applicant: Form I-864 Form I-864 is not required; however, evidence of support is required.
-This can be evidenced by a letter from the petitioner's employer showing current income, a prior year tax return, or by evidence from the applicant that they will be self-supporting.
-Examples of evidence from the applicant include information regarding past employment, education obtained, or certifications held.
+If you are older than 16 years of age: The original police certificate from your country of current residence and countries of previous residence.
+If these three items are all true, you must bring a more recent police certificate to the interview: 1.
+You are older than 16 years; 2.
+You obtained a police certificate more than one year ago; and 3.
+You still live in the country that issued the police certificate.
 For employment-based visa applications: Letter from your U.S. employer dated less than one month ago.
 If you have ever been convicted of a crime: Court and criminal records, English translation, and a photocopy.
 If you have served in any country's military: Military records, English translation, and a photocopy.

-If you are adopted: Adoption papers or custody documents, English translation, and a photocopy.
+☐ If you are adopted: Adoption papers or custody documents, English translation, and a photocopy.